Gastrointestinal Stromal Tumor (GIST)

 Targeted therapy

 Targeted therapy treats the cancer using medication.
-You may be a candidate for Gleevec, a daily pill developed through groundbreaking work by Knight Cancer Institute CEO Brian Druker, M.D.
+You may be a candidate for Gleevec, a daily pill developed through groundbreaking work by Knight Cancer Institute physician and scientist Brian Druker, M.D.

 Gleevec works to shrink tumors by blocking proteins GISTs need to grow.
 In about two out of three patients, the tumors shrink by 50% or more.
 Your care team may recommend Gleevec before surgery to shrink the tumor or after to help keep cancer from spreading or returning.